ranaputta/ranaputta/README.md

 more about data analytics and business.
 I have successfully gradutead in Decemeber 2020 and moved to the Bay Area in January 2021 to find a Data Analyst role in the tech landscape.

-Fun Fact: I have learnt Japanese for 2 years.

 I am working on a [portfolio](https://rana.putta/) listing some of my experiences, hobbies, pet-projects, and other things.